 Treasure of Yakushiji Temple

-Photo courtesy of the Tokyo National Museum
+Photo courtesy of Tokyo National Museum

-this painting to the Nara Period, but the Yakushiji
+the Nara Period, but the Yakushiji Temple dates it to

-Temple dates it to the Heian period.
-The temple claims
+the Heian period.
+The temple claims it is the oldest

-it is the oldest surviving color painting in Japan.
+surviving color painting in Japan.

 Top of Page